 - having an abnormally high white blood cell count

-- circulating blood blasts greater than 1 percent
+- having circulating blood blasts (immature white blood cells) greater than 1 percent

-Your doctor may also consider genetic abnormalities of the blood cells to help determine the prognosis of MF.
+Your doctor may also consider genetic abnormalities of the blood cells to help determine your outlook.

 MF is a chronic, life-altering disease.
 Coping with the diagnosis and treatment can be difficult, but your doctor and healthcare team can help.
-It’s important to communicate with them openly and honestly.
-This can help you feel as comfortable as possible with the care you’re receiving.
-If you have questions or concerns, write them down as you think of them and talk with your doctors and nurses.
+It’s important to communicate with them openly.
+This can help you feel comfortable with the care you’re receiving.
+If you have questions or concerns, write them down as you think of them so you can discuss them with your doctors and nurses.

-Being diagnosed with a progressive disease like MF can put a lot of additional stress on your mind and body, along with the physical stress of being sick.
+Being diagnosed with a progressive disease like MF can create additional stress on your mind and body.
 Make sure to take care of yourself.
-Eating right and getting mild exercise like walking, swimming, or yoga will help give you as much energy as possible.
-It can also help take your mind off of the stresses of MF.
+Eating right and getting mild exercise like walking, swimming, or yoga will help give you energy.
+It can also help take your mind off the stress involved in having MF.

 If you begin to feel overwhelmed by your diagnosis, consider talking with a trained mental health professional like a counselor or psychologist.
 They can help you understand and cope with your MF diagnosis on a deeper level.